particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 {{!-- END do not edit content above, it is automatically generated --}}

+### LTE Cat 2 and up

+There exists LTE Cat 2 up to LTE Cat 18, but they are not supported by any Particle devices.

+LTE Cat 2 through LTE Cat 5 are the same technology as LTE Cat 1 (3GPP Rel 8), just faster.
+Since Particle devices don't even use the bandwidth available in LTE Cat 1 at this time, there is no advantage of the faster Cat values.

+All cell towers that support LTE support LTE Cat 1.

 ### 5G

 There are currently no Particle devices that support 5G technologies, however most carriers plan to support both 4G LTE and 5G for the foreseeable future.